 One of the common symptoms of this condition are aches and swelling.
 You may also experience throbbing when placing pressure on your toe from the tenderness and any fluid buildup.

-If your toenail hurts so bad, then this might indicate a bad infection and you’ll need to have it checked with your podiatrist immediately.
+If your toenail hurts so bad, then this might indicate a bad infection and you’ll need to have it checked with your podiatrist immediately for surgery.

 Can I cut out my ingrown toenail?

 It is possible to cut out the nail’s affected area on your own.
 However, there are some things to consider before doing so.